A University of Brighton lecturer’s evocative artwork is to be exhibited in three prestigious shows.

 “I grieved through painting – I did painting after painting and drawing after drawing.
 My brother died five years ago and my dad died and my wife’s parents have gone.
 I’m the only person left in my family which is odd because I’m the youngest.”

-Phil, who lectures in Textiles at the University and has taught in art and design for over 30 years, added that the influence for this series can be traced back to a range of naked self-portraits he made in the mid-1990s; one of which is on permanent display at the Brighton Museum and Art Gallery.
+Phil, who lectures in Printmaking at the University and has taught in art and design for over 30 years, added that the influence for this series can be traced back to a range of naked self-portraits he made in the mid-1990s; one of which is on permanent display at the Brighton Museum and Art Gallery.

 He is the author of two books: ‘Drawing and Painting the Nude’ and ‘Drawing and Painting the Landscape’.